MANUEL FRARA / INTERNO 3

-Cristiano Berti (Turin, 1967) is an artist who mainly uses photography, video and installations.
+Cristiano Berti (Turin, 1967) is an artist who mainly works with photography, video and installations.
 Among his recent solo exhibitions: Uqbar, Berlin, 2017; Villa Croce Museum of Contemporary Art, Genoa, 2015; Alert Studio, Bucharest, 2014; Mole Vanvitelliana, Ancona, 2012.
-Among his group shows: Récits des Bords de l'Eau, 4ème Biennale Internationale de Casablanca, 2018; Black Disguises, Museum of Modern and Contemporary Art, Rijeka, 2017; Residual, New Art Exchange, Nottingham, 2015; I never got to Ph.D, Ballhaus im Nordpark, Düsseldorf and Smuggling Anthologies, Museum of Modern and Contemporary Art, Rijeka, 2013.
+Among his group shows: Récits des Bords de l’Eau, 4ème Biennale Internationale de Casablanca, 2018; Black Disguises, Museum of Modern and Contemporary Art, Rijeka, 2017; Residual, New Art Exchange, Nottingham, 2015; I never got to Ph.D, Ballhaus im Nordpark, Düsseldorf and Smuggling Anthologies, Museum of Modern and Contemporary Art, Rijeka, 2013.
 He teaches at the Academy of Fine Arts in Macerata.

 a work from the series of photographic portraits

 in black and white of Italian noble families (1983-1991)